How to Turn on Night Mode on iPhone Camera the Simple Way

 6. Can I adjust the exposure duration in Night Mode?

-• Slide left for shorter exposure to reduce motion blur
+• Move the slider left for a shorter exposure

 7. Does Night Mode work for video recording?